We happy to present these Shell Creek fishing tips from professional charter captain and fishing expert Captain Debbie Hanson.

-Need more inspiration to plan a Shell Creek fishing trip?
-These seven reasons just might convince you to grab your rods, pack up your tackle, and head on over:
+Here are treh top seven reasons to grab your rods, pack up your tackle, and head on over:

 1. Easy Launching

-The launch ramps offer easy access to Shell Creek by boat or kayak.
-If you don't have a kayak of your own, visit our Boating & Watersports page to find a rental.
+One of the best reasons to fish Shell Creek is that the launch ramps offer easy access by boat or kayak.
+If you don't have a vessel of your own, visit our Boating & Watersports page to find a rental.

 2. Variety of Fishing